icshwi/e3-autosave/README.md

 ## request (req) files

 The req files can be used, however, one should copy all req files into `db` folder, by `TEMPLATE` variable.
-In order to integrate an IOC, please check [README : How to use existent req files](README_REQUEST.md)
+In order to integrate an IOC, please check [README : How to use existent req files](README_REQUEST.md).
+However, it is highly recommended **NOT** to use this method if possible.